baskuit/pinyon/src/readme.md

 	            return matrix_node;
 	        }
 	    }

 The difference between Exp3p and MatrxUCB arises in how they select actions.
-But there is another catch.
-We could very easily modify the above function to be multithreaded with just two `lock` and two `unlock` calls while a thread is accessing the stats need to traverse down the tree.
-In fact, I've implemented two different naive threading schemes: one where each matrix node contains a mutex, and one where each matrix has an index for a shared pool of mutexes.
+But there is more.
+We could very easily modify the above function to be multithreaded with just two `lock` and two `unlock` calls while a thread is accessing the stats needed to traverse down the tree.
+In fact, I've implemented two different naive multithreading schemes: one where each matrix node contains a mutex, and one where each matrix has an index for a shared pool of mutexes.
 Surskit allows the user to mix and match any bandit algorithm with any single or multi threaded traversal scheme.
-This is achieved using Curiously Recurring Template Pattern, where

 ## Tree